Radcliffe Line: Legacy and historiography

+Air Defence

+In the decades following Partition, the Radcliffe Line gained additional importance beyond its geopolitical function.
+During the Cold War period and subsequent Indo-Pakistani conflicts, the Indian and Pakistan Air Force established radar stations along key stretches of the border to provide early warning of aerial incursions.
+These radar units became a vital part of air defence grid, particularly in the Punjab and Jammu sectors during the 1965 and 1971 wars.

-Artistic depictions of the Radcliffe Line
+Artistic depictions

+As a crucial determiner in the outcomes of the partition, the Radcliffe Line and award process has been referred to in many films, books, and other artistic depictions of the partition of India.
+The specific commemoration of the award or the recounting of the story of the process and the people involved in it has been comparatively rare.

 One notable depiction is Drawing the Line, written by British playwright Howard Brenton.
-On his motivation to write Drawing the Line, playwright Howard Brenton said he first became interested in the story of the Radcliffe Line while vacationing in India and hearing stories from people whose families had fled across the new line.
+On his motivation for writing the play, Brenton said he first became interested in the story of the Radcliffe Line while holidaying in India and hearing stories from people whose families had fled across the new line.

 Defending his portrayal of Cyril Radcliffe as a man who struggled with his conscience, Brenton said, "There were clues that Radcliffe had a dark night of the soul in the bungalow: he refused to accept his fee, he did collect all the papers and draft maps, took them home to England and burnt them.
 And he refused to say a word, even to his family, about what happened.
 My playwright's brain went into overdrive when I discovered these details."

 Indian filmmaker Ram Madhvani created a nine-minute short film where he explored the plausible scenario of Radcliffe regretting the line he drew.
-The film was inspired by WH Auden's poem on the Partition.
+The film was inspired by W. H. Auden's poem on the Partition.

-Visual artists, Zarina Hashmi, Salima Hashmi, Nalini Malini, Reena Saini Kallat, and Pritika Chowdhry have created drawings, prints and sculptures depicting the Radcliffe Line.
+Visual artists Zarina Hashmi, Salima Hashmi, Nalini Malini, Reena Saini Kallat and Pritika Chowdhry have created drawings, prints and sculptures depicting the Radcliffe Line.